mckenzielee/Qi-Docs/docs/Qi_Streams.rst

 **Response body**

-  A collection of zero or more QiStreams.
+  A collection of zero or more SdsStreams.

   Sample response body: